commitizen-tools/commitizen/docs/README.md

 ## About

-Commitizen is a tool designed for teams.
+Commitizen is release management tool designed for teams.

-Its main purpose is to define a standard way of committing rules and communicating it (using the cli provided by commitizen).
+Commitizen assumes your team uses a standard way of commiting rules and from that foundation, it can bump your project's version, create the changelog, and update files.

+By default, commitizen uses [conventional commits][conventional_commits], but you can build your own set of rules, using different rules.

-The reasoning behind it is that it is easier to read, and enforces writing descriptive commits.
+Using a standarized set of rules to write commits makes commits easier to read, and enforces writing descriptive commits.

-Besides that, having a convention on your commits makes it possible to parse them and use them for something else, like generating automatically the version or a changelog.

-### Commitizen features
+### Features

 - Command-line utility to create commits with your rules.
 Defaults: [Conventional commits][conventional_commits]
-- Display information about your commit rules (commands: schema, example, info)
 - Bump version automatically using [semantic versioning][semver] based on the commits.
 [Read More](./bump.md)
 - Generate a changelog using [Keep a changelog][keepchangelog]
+- Update your project's version files automatically
+- Display information about your commit rules (commands: schema, example, info)
+- Create your own set of rules and publish them to pip.
+Read more on [Customization](./customization.md)

 ## Requirements